 Science: Students will learn how to work like a scientist and use the design process.
-They will also learn about technology, animals, plants, environments for living things, Earth’s resources, and weather.
+They will also learn about plants, technology, animals, the environments for living things, Earth’s resources, and weather.

 Reading: We will be reading stories throughout the year and discussing various story elements, such as setting, plot, conclusion, etc. Students will learn how to identify the main idea and details within a text.
 We will also learn several reading skills and strategies to build comprehension and fluency in both fiction and nonfiction texts.

-Shurley English: Students will learn to use correct punctuation and capitalization, while writing in complete sentences.
+Shurley English/Grammar: Students will learn to use correct punctuation and capitalization, while writing in complete sentences.
 We will also learn to classify sentences with various parts of speech (i.e. nouns, verbs, adjectives, adverbs, and prepositions).